aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 REDIS_PORT=8002
 ```

-> docker-compose.yml also can use the settings from the .env file
+The docker-compose.yml file we setup before will use the settings from the .env file.

-### Step 9 - Startup the docker service
+#### Step 9 - Startup the docker service

 ```bash
 docker-compose up -d